 I learned so much from reading this book and particularly loved the section on gifts and giving.

 Key Learning Point: How to declutter your home, mind, and soul.

 11. The Financial Diet: A Total Beginner’s Guide to Getting Good with Money

-I've read this book and it is unlike any other personal finance book.
+I’ve read this book, and it’s unlike any other personal finance book.
 The illustration work done by Lauren Ver Hage is incredible.

-Though I'd only recommend this book to complete beginners, it's still really good.
-You learn about personal finance topics in a way where it's not at all intimidating.
-It's really fun actually!
+Though I’d only recommend this book to complete beginners, it’s still terrific.
+You learn about personal finance topics in a way where it’s not at all intimidating.
+It’s enjoyable!

-Key Learning Point: How to get good with money if you're completely clueless about personal finance.
+Key Learning Point: How to get good with money if you’re utterly clueless about personal finance.